 ⇒ Chap.
-"3.7 Nameplate", page 48
+"3.7 Nameplate", page 50

-Ident.
-Explanation М Analog command signals via floating voltage inputs: Flow control command input ±10 V and pressure control command input 0-10 V Circuit and characteristic curve: ⇒ Fig. 11, page 40 and ⇒ Fig. 14, page 43 Pin assignment of connector X1: and X Analog command signals via differential voltage inputs: Flow control command input ±10 mA and pressure control command input 0-10 mA Circuit and characteristic curve: ⇒ Fig. 12, page 41 and ⇒ Fig. 15, page 44 Pin assignment of connector X1: and E Analog command signals via differential voltage inputs: Flow control command input 4-20 mA and pressure control command input 4-20 mA Circuit and characteristic curve: ⇒ Fig. 13, page 42 and ⇒ Fig. 16, page 45 Pin assignment of connector X1: and 9 Digital command signals via field bus interface
+ldent.
+Explanation М Analog command signals via floating voltage inputs: Flow control command input ±10 V and pressure control command input 0-10 V Circuit and characteristic curve: ⇒ Fig. 11, page 42 and ⇒ Fig. 14, page 45 Pin assignment of connector X1: and Х Analog command signals via differential voltage inputs: Flow control command input ±10 mA and pressure control command input 0-10 mA Circuit and characteristic curve: ⇒ Fig. 12, page 43 and ⇒ Fig. 15, page 46 Pin assignment of connector X1: and E Analog command signals via differential voltage inputs: Flow control command input 4-20 mA and pressure control command input 4-20 mA Circuit and characteristic curve: ⇒ Fig. 13, page 44 and ⇒ Fig. 16, page 47 Pin assignment of connector X1: and 9 Digital command signals via field bus interface

 The type designation and the signal type for analog command inputs on the nameplate indicate the valve's delivery status.

-By changing the valve configuration, it is possible to change the valve in such a way that it no longer conforms to this status.
+The signal type can be set via the service or field bus interface in the valve software and therefore it is possible to change the valve in such a way that it no longer conforms to this status.

 Which signal type is currently set can be ascertained for example with the Moog Valve and Pump Configuration Software.